tgohblio/build_llamacpp/README.md

 ## What This Workflow Does

-A GitHub-hosted controller (`ubuntu-24.04`) calls the Runpod API to:
+A GitHub-hosted runner (`ubuntu-24.04`) calls the Runpod REST v2 API to:

-1. Create the cheapest CPU-only pod with a configurable container disk.
+1. Create a CPU-only pod with 8 vCPUs, 16 GB RAM, an 80 GB container disk, and SSH exposed on `22/tcp`.
 2. Boot it with a self-hosted GitHub Actions runner.
 Creating the pod starts it automatically.
 3. Run the build on that pod with `runs-on: [self-hosted, runpod]`.
-4. Pause the pod with `runpodctl pod stop` once the artifacts are uploaded.
+4. Terminate the pod once the artifacts are uploaded.

 ### CUDA-Enabled Build on a CPU Instance